esm-tools/esm_tools/docs/esm_runscripts.rst

 .. warning::
    Refrain from using this feature if you have installed ESM-Tools within a conda environment.
-Conda enviroment installation is still in its testing phase and we cannot evaluate yet which conflicts might araise from combining both the venv of this feature and the environment from conda.
+Conda enviroment installation is still in its testing phase and we cannot evaluate yet which conflicts might arise from combining both the venv of this feature and the environment from conda.

 If you choose to use a virtual environment, a local installation will be created in the experiment tree at the begining of the first run into the folder named ``.venv_esmtools``.  **That** installation will be used for the experiment.
 It will be installed at the root of your experiment and contains all the Python libraries used by ESM-Tools.
 The installation at the beginning of the experiment will induce a small overhead (~2-3 minutes).